popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 own species of interest, with the potential to submit the simulation framework for inclusion in the stdpopsim catalog for peer review and future use.
 In the **Tutorial**, we discuss the elements of a population genomic simulation model that realistically characterizes a species, including required input data
-(genome assembly, mutation and recombination rates, demographic model) and its quality, common pitfalls in choosing appropriate parameters, and considerations for how to approach species that are missing some necessary elements.
+(genome assembly, mutation and recombination rates, and demographic model) and its quality, common pitfalls in choosing appropriate parameters, and considerations for how to approach species that are missing some necessary inputs.
 This paper is not intended as a tutorial for implementing simulations in any particular simulator, rather to provide guidance for what information is sufficient for a realistic simulation using any simulator.
 We also discuss the **Application** of these principles to modeling a species new to the stdpopsim catalog, and how species models may be integrated into the stdpopsim catalog, including briefly presenting the current method for adding species,